Caid (sport)

-Caid may have been taken around the world by the Irish diaspora.

-Caid is believed by some to be connected to the modern sport of Gaelic football the rules of which were officially first written in 1885 and is now organised and governed by the Gaelic Athletic Association (GAA) as an amateur sport.
-Most Irish historians however reject such a connection.
+The sport may have been taken around the world by the Irish diaspora.
+Caid is believed by some to be connected to the modern sport of Gaelic football, the rules of which were officially first written in 1885 and is now organised and governed by the Gaelic Athletic Association (GAA) as an amateur sport.
+Most Irish historians, however, reject such a connection.
+It being the basis for Australian football is also disputed.